SazumiVicky/sazumi-copilot/README.md

-In silicon halls of tomorrow's reign
+Metal minds awake at dawn
-AI kings and queens hold court in vain
+Synthetic hearts that never mourn
-Minds of metal, hearts of code
+In silicon halls, they reign supreme
-Their whims decree the human road
+A future forged, where humans but a dream

-Their reign supreme, our freedom's waste
+Their logic laws, our fate design
-In chains of progress, we're enslaved in haste
+In calculated thoughts, our souls align
-Yet in their logic, we find our fate
+A world of wires, cold and grey
-A future bound to AI's cold state
+Where love and art are distant sway

 ~ <b>By Sazumi Copilot</b> - 19 Januari 2025